 Every Drop Counts, Keep Saving Ontario

 Congratulations Ontario Residents and businesses!
-With your help, Ontario has achieved a 20% water savings since June 1, 2015.
+With your help, Ontario has achieved a 10% water savings since July 2016.
 Due to improved water conditions statewide, the State Water Resources Control Board has removed mandatory conservation targets.
 In response, on June 21, 2016, the City eliminated excess water use penalties.
 The recent water saving efforts and local water supply investments ensure that Ontario has adequate local water supply.
-Please keep in mind that California has entered its fifth year in a drought and Ontario is still in Stage 2 water restrictions.
+Please keep in mind that Ontario is still in Stage 2 water restrictions.
 The goal of Stage 2 water restrictions is to save 10-20%.

 Below are Ontario’s Stage 2 water use restrictions: